 The unique combination of aspect, soils, climate and farming practices of the Otway hinterland produce distinctive and exceptional flavours in our produce that cannot be found anywhere else.

-The Otway Harvest Trail is a celebration of the seasons that bestow their rich bounty on a luscious part of Victoria.
+The Otway Harvest Trail is an easy to follow driving route that celebrates the seasons that bestow their rich bounty on a luscious part of Victoria.

 morning.
 The first berries appear.
 Green shoots can be seen in the vineyards as the vines burst their buds and flowers and spring vegetables appear at farm gate stalls.
 New release wines can be found at cellar doors.